spondec/soletrade/README.md

 Features include:

-* A minimalist GUI to review your back-test results in depth with charting.
+* Minimalist GUI to review your back-test results in depth with charting.
-* A real-time bot to automate trading on an exchange.
+* Real-time bot to automate trading on an exchange.
-* A well-commented strategy template with additional helper options on creation to help you get started quickly.
+* A well-commented strategy template with additional helper options on creation to get started quickly.
-* A Telegram Bot for basic controls.
+* Telegram Bot support for basic controls.

 ## Requirements